01 of 16

-- They do not mind salt -- whether it be the salty soil and salt-laden breezes along the ocean or the road salt that contaminates the ground along a highway (an alternate common name for the shrub is "salt-spray rose").
+- They do not mind salt—whether it be the salty soil and salt-laden breezes along the ocean or the road salt that contaminates the ground along a highway (an alternate common name for the shrub is "salt-spray rose").

 Not only do these bushes furnish ornamental value along the seashore, but they are also sometimes planted in sand dunes and along beach roads to prevent shore erosion.
 Wild birds and other animals, such as deer, eat the rose hips (that is, the fruit of the beach rose).
 High in vitamin C, humans can eat the rose hips, too.

-What Beach Roses Look Like, How to Grow Them
+How to Grow Them

-Several varieties and/or cultivars of beach roses have been been put on the market, such as the aptly named 'Sandy,' and plant attributes (including floral color) will vary from one to another.
+Several varieties and/or cultivars of beach roses have been put on the market, such as the aptly named 'Sandy,' and plant attributes (including floral color) will vary from one to another.
 But what follows is a general description of the species (wild) plant.

-Beach roses usually reach a height of 4-6 feet, with a similar spread, but they have been known to become even larger than that.
+Beach roses usually reach a height of 4 to 6 feet, with a similar spread, but they have been known to become even larger than that.
 They can push up suckers, thereby spreading to become colonies or "thickets" over time.
 Birds often nest in the thickets of beach roses.
 The stalks are covered in sharp thorns, making this a good hedge plant for homeowners who wish to discourage trespassers.